Melbourne Royal Show: Educational

-There are a number of other services which is displayed in Melbourne Royal Show this year in 2022.
+There are a number of other services which is displayed in the Melbourne Royal Show this year in 2022.
 Australian Firefighters Calendar stall displayed calendars for 2022 and 2023 as a part of fundraising initiative for firefighters of Australia.
 Online Education Service provider - Byju's Future School also displayed a stall in this year's show which attracted parents and children from a diverse background motivating them to take online classes.

 Entertainment

 Entertainment consists of multiple live performances, activities and displays.
 Entertainers have included Mickey and Minnie Mouse, Peppa Pig, Dorothy the Dinosaur from the children's group The Wiggles, Play School and Hi-5 concert, Sampson the Monster truck, clowns, caricature artists and many more.
 In addition to 774 ABC Melbourne radio outside broadcast.
 There is a nightly fireworks display and live performances.
 Lights, colours and sound provide a unique atmosphere in the Carnival precinct at night.